TigerWit/DTN-docs/README.md

    ```

   You should relace `YorOrgName` with your Org name.

 3. Generate the Your Org Crypto Material.

   ```
      ./bin/cryptogen extend --config=./crypto-config.yaml
   ```

-  Excute `tree crypto-config -L 4`，you will see something like the following information:
+  Execute `tree crypto-config -L 4`，you will see something like the following information:

    ```bash
    crypto-config